 Hold the position and count to 3, then raise your legs up to 90 degree position.
 Be sure that you maintain contraction and balance at all time.
 If you’re having trouble with maintaining balance, spread both your arms out to stabilize your body and isolate the core area.

 Do three sets of 10 leg lifts each.
-Once you’ve built up some resistance, you can increase that number to three sets of 20 leg lifts.
+Once you’ve built up some resistance (you can also improve this move with some resistance bands, find them at our favorite place – Gaiam), you can increase that number to three sets of 20 leg lifts.

 Start by interlocking your fingers behind your head, being careful to not too pull hard on your neck.
 Crunch up, and touch your left elbow to your right knee.
 Then come back down on the mat.
 Do the same with your right elbow and left knee.
 Do two to three sets of 15 bicycles each at a brisk pace.

 Start by keeping your legs together at a 90-degree angle from the ground.
 Lift your legs off the ground high enough so your hips come off the ground.
 Return back to the starting position.